csskene/linear-analysis-tools/README.md

+:warning: This is an archived version of the original code written for Taira Lab.

 # Linear stability analysis code specifically for Taira Lab

 Scalable code for conducting linear analyses using the python bindings of PETSc and SLEPc.
 Inspired by some code written by [Miguel Fosas de Pando](https://github.com/miguelfp/nthRootsOfUnity).